 You can move assets in and out during your lifetime—it’s very flexible.
 It can help you keep your options open for long-term opportunities.
 It can be called simply a “revocable trust.”
 In this article, when we say “trust,” we are referring to a revocable living trust.

 What is an irrevocable trust?

-- A common disadvantage of a revocable living trust is that creditors can still make claims on its assets.
+- protect your assets from creditors seeking to make claims on your estate.
+A common disadvantage of a revocable living trust is that creditors can still make claims on its assets.
 The irrevocable trust solves this problem.

 - solve specific challenges unique to your family.